 This will allow them harden slightly to help prevent rot.
 You can also leave your potatoes whole if you are concerned about rot.

-Use a large container, pot or 5 gallon bucket with drainage holes.
+Can you grow potatoes in a 5-gallon bucket?
+Yes!
+Use it or any other container with drainage holes.
 Place about 5-6 inches of moistened potting soil in the bottom of the container.

 I prefer to use fresh potting soil to reduce the risk of introducing any existing soil pathogens.